nikkilr88/egghead-asciicasts/getting-started-with-redux/16implementingCombineReducersFromScratch/16implementingCombineReducersFromScratch.md

-In the previous lesson, we learned to use the **combine reducer function**, which comes with **Redux** and generates one reducer from several other reducers, delegating to them paths of the state tree.
+In the previous lesson, we learned to use the `combineReducers` function, which comes with **Redux** and generates one reducer from several other reducers, delegating to them paths of the state tree.

-To gain a deeper understanding of how exactly combine reducers works, we will implement it from scratch in this lesson.
+To gain a deeper understanding of how exactly `combineReducers` works, we will implement it from scratch in this lesson.

-Combine reducers is a function, so I'm writing a function declaration.
-Its only argument is the mapping between the state keys and the reducers, so I'm just going to call it Reducers.
+`combineReducers` is a function, so I'm writing a function declaration.
+Its only argument is the mapping between the state keys and the reducers, so I'm just going to call it `Reducers`.

 ``` javascript
 const combineReducers = (reducers) => {